 Feeling like you have learned something is very different from knowing you have learned something.
 Knowing it means confirming it.
 Retrieval practice (deliberate attempts to recall what you’ve learned) along with feedback on whether your “test of memory” was right or wrong can improve learning as well as the motivation to spend more time learning.
 Dedicated online tools to provide feedback (Grammarly, for example) can help students learn better and engage them in an active learning environment too.
 Look for evidence that confirms or contradicts how well you have demonstrated learning.
 Look for evidence that highlights the details in how you approached it.
 Seek concrete/detailed as well as judgment-based (good/bad, pass/fail) feedback from apps or people.

-12. Challenge yourself enough to not always succeed
+12. Challenge yourself enough not to always succeed

 Keep room for failure.
 Keep room for trying things beyond your capacity.
 Use failure to explore and improve.
 Taking on challenges has 2 benefits – a) It can induce a state of “Flow” where you feel fully immersed in a task, and b) It can push you to use a little extra effort and accelerate learning toward a higher standard.
 It can help you envision a slightly improved version of yourself (or skill, depth of knowledge, or awareness).
 This is sometimes called adaptive learning and is effective in both cognitive and motor learning.
 If task difficulty can’t be increased, you could consume coffee to feel more aroused to optimize learning.
 High arousal usually makes learning more efficient.
 Challenges & arousal optimize learning but extremely easy or extremely difficult tasks don’t, typically.
 That’s the Yerkes-Dodson law.

-13. Talk about your learning and if possible, teach
+13. Talk about your learning and, if possible, teach

 Teaching is a fun way to verify learning and expose gaps in that learning.
 Just telling someone what you learned can also encode your learning with explicitly chosen words and a memory of that act of talking can further improve the memory of your original learning.
 Over time, the memory of your original learning and what you describe it as could merge into a more consolidated type of knowledge.
 Talking or teaching can expose certain limitations in your own understanding and those could be areas you work on to improve the quality of learning.